yangfengzhuguet/piAAI/README.md

 # Run piAAI for binding prediction
 Simply run:
 ```
-A simple runnable example is provided in the Train_Test.ipynb file in the binding folder.
-The binding folder contains the data, pre-trained models, and results for binding prediction.
+A simple runnable example is provided in the Train_Test.ipynb file for binding prediction.
+The binding prediction sample contains the data, pre-trained models, and results for binding prediction.
 ```
-# Implementation of other tasks
-Considering the large amount of data, when performing other tasks, You can extract the embeddings from the provided files and then train and predict the model.
-Alternatively, you can contact the first author, Yang Feng Zhu (yangfengzhu7@gmail.com).
-The author will provide the extracted embeddings and the trained model for reproduction.

 # contact
 Yongxian Fan (yongxian.fan@gmail.com)
 Xiaoyong Pan (2008xypan@sjtu.edu.cn)